IceRaptor/HumanResources/README.md

 * Add pilot favor/hatred to pre-generated pilots
 * Compound faction names aren't whitespace separated
 * I'm not updating pilots value, etc as their skills change; need to ensure that gets addressed at least at contract renegotiation
+* Context popup from events needs to account for crews
+* * Optional kill bonus where each unit killed gives a bonus to the pilot
+* * Doco note: salary only changes on renegotiation
+* Update salary for mechwarriors/vcrew prior to event fire
+* MedTechs, MechTechs, Aerospace should improve as you use them
+* Check if player character is paid a salary
+* What happens if you fire then re-hire the same mechwarrior?
+Does the old state persist?